xitrum-framework/xitrum/doc/sphinx/cache.rst

   import xitrum.Action
   import xitrum.annotations._

+  @CachePageMinute(1)
-  @CachePageMinute(1)  // Or @CacheActionMinute(1) if want to run the action's before filter
+  // Or @CacheActionMinute(1) if you want to run the action's before filter
   @GET("/")
-  class IndexAction extends Action ...
+  class IndexAction extends Action...

 Cache object
 ------------